How to become a Landscaping Estimator

 What do Landscaping Estimator do?

-A landscape estimator is an important role in any landscaping business.
+A landscape estimator plays an important role in any landscaping business.
 They will be responsible for calculating the costs associated with landscaping projects.
-Their job typically involves working closely with designers, business owners and clients to assess the scope of the work, understand the client’s requirements, analyse site conditions, and determine the materials, labour, equipment, and time needed to complete the project.
+Their job typically involves working closely with designers, business owners, and clients to assess the scope of the work, understand the client’s requirements, analyse site conditions, and determine the materials, labour, equipment, and time needed to complete the project.

 Successful landscaping estimators need a mix of technical expertise, organisational, and interpersonal skills.